-Churchside Federation is dedicated to the CREATIVE CURRICULUM and this year we have a variety of themes including: creation, celebrations and around the world.
+Churchside Federation is dedicated to the CREATIVE CURRICULUM and this year we have a variety of themes including: How can we help our neighbours?
+What do people do all day?
+How does technology shape the world?
+Where can we go?
+What does it mean to be British? and What makes the greatest show?

 There are many ways in which the children can be supported at home, some of which are below.